96-53

 Conversions to Residential Use

-For conversions to residential use of a building, predominantly occupied by uses listed in Use Groups 3, 4 or 5, that exceeds the residential floor area permitted by the applicable district regulations, the City Planning Commission by special permit, may permit such building to be converted to residential use in its entirety, provided that such building includes social or recreational space primarily for the use of occupants of dwelling units or rooming units in the development and which may also be made available to the community.
+For conversions to residential use of a building, predominantly occupied by uses listed under Use Groups III or V that exceeds the residential floor area permitted by the applicable district regulations, the City Planning Commission by special permit, may permit such building to be converted to residential use in its entirety, provided that such building includes social or recreational space primarily for the use of occupants of dwelling units or rooming units in the development and which may also be made available to the community.

 There shall be at least 30 square feet of social or recreational space for each dwelling unit or a total area of at least 5,000 square feet, whichever is greater.
 Such space may be located outdoors at grade level or at any floor level including roof areas.
 The maximum number of dwelling units shall be determined in accordance with the provisions of Section 15-111 (Number of permitted dwelling units).
 The Commission may prescribe conditions and safeguards to minimize possible adverse effects on adjoining properties.